Skip to main content

 Then we have SupportEmailAcknowledge1.template available:

-And the SupportEmailAcknowledge2.template:
+Also the SupportEmailAcknowledge2.template:

-Those templates can be change or edited to fulfill your needs and were designed to be easily customisable.
+The templates can be change or edited to fulfill your needs and were designed to be easily customisable.

 Note: The Naverisk Support Team does not provide support for HTML coding